Electoral district of Light

 Light is a single-member electoral district for the South Australian House of Assembly.
 Light is named after Colonel William Light (1786 – 1839), who was the first Surveyor-General of South Australia.
 The electorate was created in 1857, abolished at the 1902 election and recreated at the 1938 election.
-It is based on the semi-rural township of Gawler, and stretches southwards into the outermost northern suburbs of Adelaide.
+It is based on the township of Gawler, and stretches southwards into the outer northern metropolitan suburbs of Adelaide in the City of Playford.
+Although Adelaide's northern suburbs have spilled into Gawler, Light has traditionally been counted as a non-metropolitan seat.

-Covering a total area of 62.36 km^{2}, Light consists of the suburbs of Buchfelde, Evanston Gardens, Evanston Park, Evanston South, Gawler, Gawler East, Gawler South, Gawler West, Hewett, Hillier, Kudla, Munno Para, Munno Para Downs, Munno Para West, Reid, and Willaston.
-Although growing urbanisation in recent years has resulted in Adelaide's growth spilling into Gawler, Light is classed as a rural electorate.
+Light consists of the suburbs of Buchfelde, Evanston Gardens, Evanston Park, Evanston South, Gawler, Gawler East, Gawler South, Gawler West, Hewett, Hillier, Kudla, Munno Para, Munno Para Downs, Munno Para West, Reid, and Willaston.

+History

 The electorate was held by the Liberal Party and its predecessor, the Liberal and Country League, for all but one term from its re-creation in 1938 until 2006.
 For most of that time, it was a fairly safe to safe LCL/Liberal seat.